Drama on HQ as Would-Be Winner is Kicked Out for Cheating

 The HQ app also mysteriously disappeared from the app store for several hours following last night's game, which lead to more panic among players.

-An HQ spokesperson said that the app was removed temporarily to fix an unrelated issue to last night's game.
+An HQ spokesperson said that the app was removed temporarily due to a glitch in the App Store.
 The timing was simply a coincidence.
+But as Kerry Flynn at Mashable later revealed, it turns out that the person in charge of the company's iTunes developer account actually just forgot to update an expired credit card.

 In the meantime, the game must go on and many fans are excited by the prospect of next Sunday's $50,000 winner-takes-all jackpot.